vafkost/Neutron-Star-TOV-Solver/README.md

 Analysis of the thermodynamic stability of the Color-Flavor Locked phase relative to the nuclear binding energy ($930 \, \text{MeV}$), showing the dependence on the Bag constant $B$ and the gap parameter $\Delta$.
 We identify these conditions under which pure quark stars can exist

 ![CFL Stability](plots/CFL_stabillity.png)

+## Thesis
+This repository is based on my undergraduate thesis:
+**"Computational Modeling of Neutron Stars: Mass-Radius Relations and Tidal Deformability for Hadronic, Hybrid and CFL Quark Equations of State"**.
+You can find the full text in PDF format [here](thesis/thesis.pdf).